Create a Coaching Culture in 10 Minutes

 Helping others succeed

 Coaching happens at the water cooler, in the hallway, and on the way back from lunch.
 Coaching occurs in casual conversations, through status updates, and even in team meetings.
 By asking questions instead of giving specific instructions, a manager is creating the coaching culture.
 When a manager asks for input to explore his/her employees’ approach to a project, the manager is creating the coaching culture.
 When a manager walks with an employee down the hall and listens to his/her hopes for his/her career, they are creating the coaching culture.
 Successful managers devote energy, and sometimes extra time, to developing relationships with their employees.
 They seek to understand each employee’s unique needs and have regular, honest conversations with them more frequently.
 Trust is at the core of the coaching relationship, but it doesn’t have to happen in formal meetings only.
-With every interaction comes an opportunity for coaching.
+With every interaction comes an opportunity to create a coaching culture in the workplace.

 Equipping managers with the know-how to have these conversations will result in the creation of the coaching relationship, which is the basis of a coaching culture.